Leaders inspire, Thinkers imagine, Engineers create.

 Q AI is an in-development set of tools built on OpenAI's GPT and image generation models.
-My current focus is polishing Q Design, a web app that makes it easy for non-programmers to create and revise UI concepts.
+My current focus is polishing Q Design and Q Product Owner, a pair of web apps that makes it easy for non-programmers to draft user stories and UI concepts.

 Tweetle - The final addition to the Tweetalyze suite, Tweetle is a Wordle-inspired, Twitter-themed guess-the-number game.